fletchermoore/drill/README.md

 - ensure mw._debugCard doesn't do something odd
 - Figure out what reviewCleanup does
 - stop monkey patching reviewState change and use existing hook
+- remove label above "Next Card" button
+- cycle
+- figure out what a good limit to number of cards allowed for drilling / managing large lists
+- remove ordering option from deck conf or code in option

 BUGS:
 - fin